The Top Digital Marketing Trends Marketers Should Look Out for in 2024

-As previously mentioned, sharing images increases engagement and gets more people seeing your content.
-Getting the right image size will help you maximise results.
+As previously mentioned, sharing images increases engagement and gets more people to see your content.
+Getting the right image size will help you maximize results.

-Twitter will crop and resize based on the image you use, so there’s no minimums.
-To get it looking at its best in the stream though, 1024 x 512 px is your best minimum.
+Twitter will crop and resize based on the image you use.
+To get it looking at its best in the stream, though, 1600 x 900px is your best bet.

-Similar to Facebook, Twitter lets you add a huge photo to your profile to show off how interesting and great you are.
+Like Facebook, Twitter lets you add a huge photo to your profile to show how interesting and great you are.

 As with all profile pictures, this will be seen next to every photo you post, so it’s important to make it eye-catching.

-Your profile picture will display on the app at 110 x 100 px, but will be larger on desktop.
-Using a 180 x 180 image will ensure it looks good across all devices.
+Your profile picture will display at 110 x 110px on mobile and 180 x 180px on desktop.
+A 320 x 320px image will ensure it looks good across all devices.

-This refers to the photo as seen in the Instagram feed, or when tapped on from elsewhere (such as someone’s profile page).
+This refers to the photo seen in the Instagram feed or when tapped on from elsewhere (such as someone’s profile page).

-This is how your picture will appear on someone’s profile page, or in hashtag search for example.
-Something that grabs the eye can be important.
+This is how your picture will appear on someone’s profile page or in a hashtag search, for example.
+Something that catches the eye can be important.

 Getting this right is very handy if you’re showcasing products, while even more so if you want to turn your entire profile page into a single picture.

 Time for some serious business.
-Now we’re onto LinkedIn where fortunes are made and an endless line of thoughtleaders post weird status updates.
+Now we’re onto LinkedIn, where deals and recruitments are made, and an endless line of thought leaders post interesting status updates.

-Either way, it is a great place to connect with people and, so, grabbing their attention can be really valuable.
+It is a great place to connect with people, so grabbing their attention can be really valuable.
 And as always, images are key for doing that.

-Your company profile picture will leads your brand’s way on the platform.
+Your company logo image will lead your brand’s way on the platform.
 It’s generally just filled out with your logo.

 This is probably the best approach for a platform like LinkedIn, but if you feel like trying something different, go ahead.

-Successful YouTubers have learnt the art of engaging previews, so this is the place to start.
+Successful YouTubers have learned the art of engaging previews, so this is the place to start.

 Also referred to as ‘channel art’, this will sit at the top of your YouTube channel.
 It gets a lot of space, so it’s worth taking time over it.

 Think about what will help explain what to expect from your channel.
-A good place to start are the topics you most often discuss.
+A good place to start is to look at the topics you most often discuss.

-When you upload a video, YouTube can just pick a frame from it as the image preview.
-This isn’t always suitable though, particularly if the video is in the wrong aspect ratio or you want to have am ore descriptive cover.
+When you upload a video, YouTube can pick a frame from it as the image preview.
+This isn’t always suitable, though, mainly if the video is in the wrong aspect ratio or you want a more descriptive cover.

-When you want to have your own picture, you can create it separately.
+When you want to have your own image, you can create it separately.
 Take a look at some of the most subscribed-to YouTubers to get some inspiration.

-This doesn’t take up too much space on Pinterest, but it’s nice to give a human face to your personal boards.
+The Pinterest profile photo doesn’t take up too much space on Pinterest, but it’s nice to give a human face to your boards.

 Pins are all those images you see on Pinterest that other people have submitted.
 They act differently on different parts of the site, so the guidelines are a bit more in-depth for this one: